google/ads-api-report-fetcher/docs/how-to-authenticate-ads-api.md

 You need a Google Cloud project with enabled Google Ads API.
 See details here: [Configure a Google API Console Project for the Google Ads API](https://developers.google.com/google-ads/api/docs/oauth/cloud-project)

+Create an OAuth credentials (for the first time you'll need to create a concent screen either).
 Please note you need to generate OAuth2 credentials for **desktop application**.